CL Parchment 770 433 1

 In this example, our leveraged bit has a shank of 6 inches and a purchase of 2 inches.

-Now, let’s apply an effort force of 5 lbs. to the reins.
+Now, let’s apply an effort force of only 5 lbs. to the reins.

 All of the previous equations apply: